flegaspi700/Chat-AI/docs/04-development/error-handling.md

 ## Overview

-Comprehensive error handling has been implemented throughout the NoteChat AI application using React Error Boundaries and Next.js error pages.
+Comprehensive error handling has been implemented throughout the DocuNote application using React Error Boundaries and Next.js error pages.
 This provides graceful error recovery, user-friendly error messages, and detailed error logging for debugging.

 ---